A robust approach for time-bin encoded photonic quantum information protocols: Abstract

 \section{Abstract}

 Quantum states encoded in the time-bin degree of freedom of photons represent a fundamental resource for quantum information protocols.
 Traditional methods for generating and measuring time-bin encoded quantum states face severe challenges due to optical instabilities, complex setups, and timing resolution requirements.
-Here, we leverage a robust approach based on Hong-Ou-Mandel interference that allows us to circumvent these issues.
-First, we perform high-fidelity quantum state tomographies of time-bin qubits with a short temporal separation.
-Then, we certify intrasystem polarization-time entanglement of single photons through a nonclassicality test.
-Finally, we propose a robust and scalable protocol to generate and measure high-dimensional time-bin quantum states in a single spatial mode.
-The protocol promises to enable access to high-dimensional states and tasks that are practically inaccessible with standard schemes, thereby advancing fundamental quantum information science and opening applications in quantum communication.
+To circumvent these issues, we leverage an approach based on Hong-Ou-Mandel interference and we propose and demonstrate a robust and scalable protocol to generate and measure arbitrary high-dimensional time-bin quantum states.
+We experimentally implement the protocol in a photonic setup reaching high-fidelity quantum state tomographies of two and three-dimensional quantum states encoded in time-bins with short temporal separation.
+We also certify intrasystem polarization-time entanglement of single photons through a nonclassicality test.
+The demonstrated approach enables access to high-dimensional states and tasks that are practically inaccessible with standard schemes, thereby advancing fundamental quantum information science and opening applications in quantum communication.